- General Information

 There are different rules regarding the resits.
 Students will be informed separately via the digital learning environment.

-FW (Faculty of Philosophy) bachelor students are registered for regular written examinations by the faculty.
-They are not required to arrange this personally during the registration period.
-This group of students is required to personally arrange their registration for resits.
+Both bachelor and master students are required to personally arrange their registration for examinations during the registration period.
+This group of students is also required to personally arrange their registration for resits.

 Erasmus School of Health Policy & Management